 The tag axle service brakes operate only when the tag axle is in the WHEELS DOWN position.
 Never lower the tag axle while the coach is moving.
-When the tag axle is in the WHEELS UP position, the corresponding indicator light will illuminate and a beep will sound to alert the driver of the tag axle's position.
-The tag axle can be raised in tight maneuvering areas like in a parking lot or to make it easier to turn a short corner.
-The tag axle shortens the wheelbase and allows tighter turning.
+When the tag axle is in the WHEELS UP position, the corresponding indicator light will illuminate.
+The indicator light will start flashing and an audible alarm will sound to warn the driver if the vehicle speed exceeds 12 mph (20 km/h) with tag axle raised.
+The tag axle can be raised in tight maneuvering areas like in a parking lot or to make it easier to turn a short The tag axle shortens the wheelbase corner. and allows tighter turning.
 Raising the tag axle transfers extra weight and additional traction to the drive wheels providing improved control on slippery roads.